Nursing (B.S.N.)

 RN-BSN Program

-The RN-BSN program is geared toward Michigan-licensed registered nurses (RNs) who have completed an associate degree program or a diploma program and wish to continue their professional education.
+The RN-BSN program is geared toward Michigan-licensed registered nurses (RNs) who have completed an associate degree or diploma program and wish to continue their professional nursing education.
 For requirements for this curriculum, see Nursing: RN to BSN Completion Program.

-The RN to BSN pathway does not have course prerequisites; however, the following courses/requirements must be completed prior to graduation from WSU.
+The RN to BSN pathway does not have course prerequisites; however, the following courses/requirements must be completed before graduation from WSU.
 These courses may have been completed within the associate degree.

 Code | Title | Credits |